apache/openwhisk/docs/actions-actionloop.md

 # Developing a new Runtime with the ActionLoop proxy

-The [runtime specification](actions-new.md) defines the expected behavior of a runtime.
-You can implement a runtime from scratch just following the specification.

-However, the fastest way to develop a new runtime is reusing the *ActionLoop* proxy that already implements the specification and provides just a few hooks to get a fully functional (and *fast*) runtime in a few hours or less.
+The [OpenWhisk runtime specification](actions-new.md) defines the expected behavior of an OpenWhisk runtime; you can choose to implement a new runtime from scratch by just following this specification.
+However, the fastest way to develop a new, compliant runtime is by reusing the *[ActionLoop proxy](https://github.com/apache/incubator-openwhisk-runtime-go#actionloop-runtime)* which already implements most of the specification and requires you to write code for just a few hooks to get a fully functional (and *fast*) runtime in a few hours or less.

 ## What is the ActionLoop proxy

-The ActionLoop proxy is a runtime "engine", written in the [Go programming language](https://golang.org/), originally developed specifically to support a Go language runtime.
-However, it was written in a  generic way such that it has since been adopted to implement runtimes for Swift, PHP, Python, Rust, Java, Ruby and Crystal.
+The `ActionLoop proxy` is a runtime "engine", written in the [Go programming language](https://golang.org/), originally developed specifically to support the [OpenWhisk Go language runtime](https://github.com/apache/incubator-openwhisk-runtime-go).
+However, it was written in a  generic way such that it has since been adopted to implement OpenWhisk runtimes for Swift, PHP, Python, Rust, Java, Ruby and Crystal.
 Even though it was developed with compiled languages in mind it works equally well with scripting languages.

 Using it, you can develop a new runtime in a fraction of the time needed for authoring a full-fledged runtime from scratch.
-This is due to the fact that you have only to write a command line protocol and not a fully featured web server (with a small amount of corner case to take care of).
+This is due to the fact that you have only to write a command line protocol and not a fully-featured web server (with a small amount of corner cases to consider).
 The results should also produce a runtime that is fairly fast and responsive.
 In fact, the ActionLoop proxy has also been adopted to improve the performance of existing runtimes like Python, Ruby, PHP, and Java where performance has improved by a factor between 2x to 20x.

-ActionLoop also supports "precompilation".
-You can use the docker image of the runtime to compile your source files in an action offline.
-You will get a ZIP file that you can use as an action that is very fast to start because it contains only the binaries and not the sources.
+### Precompilation of OpenWhisk Actions

+In addition to being the basis for new runtime development,  ActionLoop runtimes can also support offline "precompilation" of OpenWhisk Action source files into a ZIP file that contains only the compiled binaries which are very fast to start once deployed.
 More information on this approach can be found here: [Precompiling Go Sources Offline](https://github.com/apache/incubator-openwhisk-runtime-go/blob/master/docs/DEPLOY.md#precompile) which describes how to do this for the Go language, but the approach applies to any language supported by ActionLoop.

-In summary, it is likely that using the ActionLoop is simpler and a "better bet" than implementing the specification from scratch.
-If you are convinced and want to use it, then read on.
-What follows on this page is a tutorial on how to write an ActionLoop runtime, using Ruby as an example target language.

-## How to write a new runtime with ActionLoop
+# Tutorial - How to write a new runtime with the ActionLoop Proxy

+This section contains a stepwise tutorial which will take you through the process of developing a new ActionLoop runtime using the Ruby language as the example.

+## General development process

-The development procedure for ActionLoop requires the following steps:
+The general procedure for authoring a runtime with the `ActionLoop proxy` requires the following steps:

 * building a docker image containing your target language compiler and the ActionLoop runtime.
 * writing a simple line-oriented protocol in your target language.
 * writing a compilation script for your target language.
 * writing some mandatory tests for your language.

+## ActionLoop Starter Kit

 To facilitate the process, there is an `actionloop-starter-kit` in the [openwhisk-devtools](https://github.com/apache/incubator-openwhisk-devtools/tree/master/actionloop-starter-kit) GitHub repository, that implements a fully working runtime for Python.
 It contains a stripped-down version of the real Python runtime (with some advanced features removed) along with guided, step-by-step instructions on how to translate it to a different target runtime language using Ruby as an example.

 In short, the starter kit provides templates you can adapt in creating an ActionLoop runtime for each of the steps listed above, these include :

-- checking out  the `actionloop-starter-kit` from the `incubator-openwhisk-devtools` repository
-- editing the `Dockerfile` to create the target environment for your target language.
+-checking out  the `actionloop-starter-kit` from the `incubator-openwhisk-devtools` repository -editing the `Dockerfile` to create the target environment for your target language.
-- converting (rewrite) the `launcher.py` script to an equivalent for script for your target language.
+-converting (rewrite) the `launcher.py` script to an equivalent for script for your target language.
-- editing the `compile` script to compile your action in your target language.
+-editing the `compile` script to compile your action in your target language.
-- writing the mandatory tests for your target language, by adapting the `ActionLoopPythonBasicTests.scala` file.
+-writing the mandatory tests for your target language, by adapting the `ActionLoopPythonBasicTests.scala` file.

 As a starting language, we chose Python since it is one of the more human-readable languages (can be  treated as `pseudo-code`).
 Do not worry, you should only need just enough Python knowledge to be able to rewrite `launcher.py` and edit the `compile` script for your target language.